rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 ``change``
-    Specifies the number of entities to add or remove, for example "1" implies that 1 server needs to be added.
-Use to change the number of servers to a specific number.
-If a positive number is used, servers are added; if a negative number is used, servers are removed.
+    Specifies the number of entities to add or remove, for example "1" implies that 1 unit needs to be added.
+Use to change the number of units to a specific number.
+If a positive number is used, units are added; if a negative number is used, units are removed.

 ``changePercent``
     Specifies the change value, in incremental stages or per cent.
-Use to change the percentage of servers relative to the current number of servers.
-If a positive number is used, servers are added; if a negative number is used, servers are removed.
-The absolute change in the number of servers is always rounded up.
-For example, if -X% of the current number of servers translates to -0.5 or -0.25 or -0.75 servers, the actual number of servers that will be shut down is 1.
+Use to change the percentage of units relative to the current number of units.
+If a positive number is used, units are added; if a negative number is used, units are removed.
+The absolute change in the number of units is always rounded up.
+For example, if -X% of the current number of units translates to -0.5 or -0.25 or -0.75 units, the actual number of units that will be shut down is 1.

 ``desiredCapacity``
     Specifies final capacity that is desired by the scale up event.
-Use to specify a number of servers for the policy to implement—by either adding or removing servers as needed.
+Use to specify a number of units for the policy to implement—by either adding or removing units as needed.

 ``args``
     Provide information related to the time when the policy is supposed to